Ahmed-AG/hackerbot/README.md

 ```

 ## Usage
-hackerbot will use the first "word" in your promopt to decide the action it needs to take.
-The following are the currently supported actions:
+hackerBot will examine the first word of the user's input. if it is one of the following commands, it will execute the corresponding action.
+Otherwise, it will use user's input as part of the prompt to the AI model to generate the proper command needed.
+hackerBot Commands:
-Actions | Details
+Command | Action
 --- | ---|
 exit | Exits hackerbot
-go | Executes the command last generated
+go | Executes the command last generated.
+Used as a human verification step.
 reload | Reloads skills from files
 cmd | executes custom commands directly (no AI)